xcdnlgd/blink.pairs/README.md

 # Blink Pairs (blink.pairs)

-Rainbow highlighting and autopairs (TODO) for Neovim.
+Rainbow highlighting and auto pairs for Neovim.
 Uses a custom parser internally which takes ~4ms to parse a 400k character file, and ~0.2ms for subsequent incremental updates.

 ## Installation